isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yard/index.md

 Other than being dangerous, snakes might carry parasites such as tapeworms, salmonella, and roundworms.

-Many people are still not sure of the best [snake](https://pestpolicy.com/best-snake-repellent-for-yards/) repellent for yard.
-If you suspect that you might have snakes in your yard, read on for the [best](https://pestpolicy.com/best-chipmunk-repellents/) solution.
+Many people are still not sure of the best [snake](https://pestpolicy.com/best-snake-repellent-for-yards/)repellent for yard.
+If you suspect that you might have snakes in your yard, read on for the [best](https://pestpolicy.com/best-chipmunk-repellents/)solution.

 ##  Reviews: 7 Best Snake Repellent for Yard 2025